Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 Each `transform` tag MUST contain `name` tag, with the transform name specified.
 Rules for how the transform names are formatted and what exactly they are, are the same, as for presets, so refer to `Describing preset` subsection.
+Process of creatin custom transforms is also similar.

 <!-- ###### Decsribing transform settings -->